 As the 19th century wound down, the shoe industry kept right on growing with nine manufacturers, three of them Dodge concerns – Dodge Bros at 112 Merrimack St., E.P Dodge at 21 Pleasant St., and N.D.
 Dodge & Bliss Co. on Prince Place.
 A whopping 21 “Boots and Shoe Makers” made the 1894-95 directory although it’s not clear what distinguished a maker from a manufacturer.
 Shoe entrepreneurs were setting up everywhere in Newburyport.

-The Dodge companies specialized in women’s and children’s shoes and slippers although detailed information about the styles is hard to come by locally.
+The Dodge companies specialized in women’s and children’s shoes and slippers, but I found only a smattering of detailed information about the shoes themselves although I am on the lookout for more.

 “Nathan D. Dodge & Son* was manufacturing plain slippers to be sold at 74 cents to $1.50 and Oxfords to be sold for $1 to $3, as well as manufacturing Theo Ties, Grecians, Elites, Baden-Badens, Elysians and others, in ooze (a type of leather), cloth, bronze and satins,” according to the Newburyport News on Aug.
 8, 1891 as excerpted by former Newburyport Public Library employee Ron Irving.